KC-7/car-quiz/README.md

 ### Test Cases 🕵

 - [X] Page loads correctly 🌐 and displays Engine Start button ⏯ and Quiz Container.
-- [x] Find out more collapbsible window ⏬ works as intended:
+- [x] Find out more collapsible window ⏬ works as intended:
   - [x] Changes colour when hovering.
   - [x] Changes text when displaying content.
-  - [x] QR Code is displayed withiin the collasible window when over the specified screen width and is removed on devices with a smaller screen width.
+  - [x] QR Code is displayed within the collapsible window when over the specified screen width and is removed on devices with a smaller screen width.
 - [x] All links work and open in new tab: GitHub link in logo and social media links in footer. 🌐
 - [x] When Engine Start ⏯ is clicked, the user is: shown the question and options, the score counter is displayed in the right hand side of the header bar and one question is added to the number of questions asked.
 - [x] When a correct option ✅ is selected, the following will happen: